-The Statements of Net Position and the Statements of Revenues, Expenses and Changes in Net Position: The Statements of Net Position and the Statements of Revenues, Expenses and Changes in Net Position report OSAG's net position and how it has changed.
+The Statements of Net Position and the Statements of Revenues, Expenses and Changes in Net Position report OSAG's net position and how it has changed.
 Net position, the difference between assets plus deferred outflows and liabilities plus deferred inflows, is one way to measure OSAG's financial health or position.